 - Not afraid to get dirty: We get right into the mess of things and clean up later.

 - Keep doing despite the weather: Like turning horses in just as the huge downpour begins, or taking the wheelbarrow to the muck pile after a white-out blizzard covers the path.

 - Put others' needs first: The horses always get taken care of first because they rely on us for almost everything.

 - Stubborn: In a good way, we try, try again in order to learn the new skill.

 - Make decisions - even the hard ones: As the person responsible for the horse, it's our duty to keep our selfish needs to the side and do what's best for the horse.

 - Have fun!
 Stay a while in any barn and hear the laughter echo through the rafters (literally).

-- Enjoy being alone: We relish our quiet time listening to the munching of hay and occasional snorts of our equine friends.
+- Alone time: Except we're not really alone.
+We relish our quiet time listening to the munching of hay and occasional snorts of our equine friends.

 - Enjoy being with others: Even the most introverted of us becomes more outgoing and social simply by virtue of the shared passion we have for horses.